parsadany/ocserv/README.md

 # Profiling

-If you use ocserv on a server with significant load and you'd like to help improve it, you may help by sending profiling information.
-That includes the bottlenecks in software, so future optimizations could be spent on the real needs.

-In a Linux system you can profile ocserv using the following command.
+To identify the bottlenecks in software under certain loads you can profile ocserv using the following command.
 ```
 # perf record -g ocserv
 ```